avleze/avleze/README.md

 I signed up for a famous Spanish programming web forum, where I asked questions and helped other people solve problems.
 Some years later, I programmed my first UI using Qt and later using GTK2 libraries.

 Then, I enrolled in university and learned about programming and best practices, data structures, software engineering, development methodologies, design patterns, quality assurance, requirements engineering, web engineering, patterns recognition, and much more.
 Next, I enrolled in an MSc. in research about Computer Science, Big Data, and Digital transformation.
-After that, I did what I do right now, my Ph.D. thesis about advanced artificial intelligence techniques to extract knowledge from bibliographic sources.
+After that, I started my Ph.D. thesis on advanced artificial intelligence techniques to extract knowledge from bibliographic sources.

+And recently I joined [idealista](https://www.idealista.com) as a Backend Developer.

 ### Employments